intob/blackspot/content/en/about.md

 date = "2019-11-08"
 +++

-Founded in 2000, Blackspot is a production company with a reputation for making unadulterated documentary films of real-world events & stories.
+Founded in 2000, Blackspot is a production company with a reputation for making unadulterated **documentary films of real-world events** & stories.

-Hugo is the **world’s fastest framework for building websites**.
-It is written in Go.
+{{< timeline >}}
+    This is the first title  title
+    Little subtitle  subtitle
+    This is the first piece of the timeline.  return Second title  title
+    Second little subtitle  subtitle
+    This is the second paragraph.
+{{< /timeline >}}

 It makes use of a variety of open source projects including: